Pedro1234-code/rollback-extender/README.md

 # Rollback using the tool

 To rollback using the tool, run rollback-now.exe.
 It will rollback your computer to Windows 10.
 It will not ask to wait, check for updates, and other things.
 It will just rollback.
 This will restart your computer.
-Make sure it is pluged.
+Make sure it is plugged.
 This should not affect your files, but, if you can, make a backup.